How We Made the Site

 At the time, Microsoft's SharePoint content management system (CMS) was the less-than-stellar solution mandated for use by the Boulder Valley School District (BVSD), but it did not reflect the technical needs or academic caliber of Fairview as an institution, and thus needed replacing.
-In this vein, higher standards of back-end architecture, user interface design, and user experience quality were the team's motivations for tackling the project.

-Eventually, in early 2011, a nexus of skilled students comprised of then-junior Ben Alpert and sophomores Ryan Atallah (Alex's younger brother), Carson Kahn and Ved Topkar led the effort forward.
-Each with a background in commercial web and graphic design and development, the team rapidly garnered the support of administrative and academic faculty including IB/AP Coordinator Mr. Darren Bessett, Vice-Principal Mr. Ross Sutter, Vice Principal Ms. Sarah DiGiacomo, Librarian and Tech Guru Mr. Jim Sullivan, and Principal Don Stensrud, who would become the project's adult sponsors.
+Eventually, in early 2011, a nexus of skilled students comprised of then-junior Ben Alpert and sophomores Ryan Atallah (Alex's younger brother), Carson Kahn, and Ved Topkar led the effort forward.
+Each with a background in web and graphic design and development, the team rapidly garnered the support of administrative and academic faculty including IB/AP Coordinator Mr. Darren Bessett, Vice-Principal Mr. Ross Sutter, Vice Principal Ms. Sarah DiGiacomo, Librarian and Tech Guru Mr. Jim Sullivan, and Principal Don Stensrud, who would become the project's initial adult sponsors.

 Something From Nothing: the Building Commences